Brown ocean effect

-You may have heard of the 'brown ocean effect' in relation to the current Tropical Storm 'Bill' in the southern US.
+You may have heard of the 'brown ocean effect' in relation to Tropical Storm 'Bill' which developed on 16 June 2015 across the southern US.

-This effect is boosting 'Bill' as forecast and enabling it to dump phenomenal amounts of rain onto Texas and Oklahoma - perhaps more than would be predicted from this kind of tropical storm or cyclone over land.
-Significant impacts are expected, for example, flooding and landslides - as this rain follows a record wet May in these two US states.
+This effect boosted 'Bill' and enabled it to dump phenomenal amounts of rain onto Texas and Oklahoma - perhaps more than would be predicted from this kind of tropical storm or cyclone over land.
+Significant impacts were produced, for example, flooding and landslides - as the rain followed a record wet May across the two US states.

 What is the brown ocean effect?